submariner-io/submariner-website/src/content/operations/known-issues/_index.en.md

 ## Globalnet

-* Currently, Globalnet is not supported with the OVN network plug-in.
 * The `subctl benchmark latency` command is not compatible with Globalnet deployments at this time.

 ## Deploying with Helm on OpenShift